Security Solutions to Monitor Systems, Servers, and Network Performance

 Linux operating system commands and protocols

-The Linux operating system also has instructions for monitoring activities.
+The Linux operating system also includes tools for monitoring system activity.
 Important security instructions in this regard include the following:

-- Ps: This command is used to view a list of running processes in the system.
+- P.S.: This command lists running processes on the system.
 The above knowledge is equivalent to the tasklist command in Windows.
 In Figure 6, you can see the information shown by the above command.
 When you use the ps command to view a list of processes, you may see a process that you do not want to run in memory.
 To do this, you must use the kill command in Linux to terminate the process running in memory.
 For example, if a process running an operating system with an ID of 3139 is running, we use the following command to terminate it:

 Figure 6